sculex/bosi/README.md

 ## BEFORE YOU GO
 Selfbots are strictly against the Discord Terms of Service.
-Using this application is basically screaming: "BAN ME NOW, DISCORD!"
+Using this selfbot is basically screaming: "BAN ME NOW, DISCORD!"

 Do whatever at your own risk.
 Just saying once again that if anybody doesn't like you and they send an email to abuse@discordapp.com, say goodbye to your account
 # BOSI